 The CCP continues to focus on utilizing CBOs to help offenders gain access to the services and tools they need to become productive citizens of the community.
-The CCP is committed to the partnership with the CBOs and the collaborative work that makes Kern County a safter place to live.
-In calendar year 2020/21, the CBOs provided 36,468 bed days to AB 109 clients.
-The CCP continues to support the CBO program and authorized Probation Department staff to work on a new Request for Proposal (RFP) for services.
-Probation Department staff are currently working with BHRS and KCSO to release a new RFP for CBO services in June or July 2022.
-This will ensure that vital services continue to be provided to AB 109 clients after the current round of CBO contracts expire December 31, 2022.
-The new CBO contract term will be for calendar years 2023-2025.
-The total request is \$1,566,889.
+The CCP is committed to the partnership with the CBOs and the collaborative work that makes Kern County a safer place to live.
+The total request is \$1,684,869.

-Veterans Service Department - Veterans Justice Outreach
+Veterans Service Department

+Veterans Justice Outreach

-The Kern County Veterans Service Department (VSD) has a dedicated Veterans Service Representative (VSR) designated to provide benefit advocacy and case management to veterans (and their families) at any stage in the criminal justice system.
+The Kern County Veterans Service Department (KCVSD) has a dedicated Veterans Service Representative (VSR) designated to provide benefit advocacy and case management to veterans (and their families) at any stage in the criminal justice system.
 The initiative provides access to Department of Veterans Affairs (VA) benefits, California Department of Veterans Affairs benefits, as well as referrals to other community groups in an effort to eliminate barriers to successful reintegration into the community and reduce the recidivism rate of veteran offenders.

 Having a dedicated point of contact for these veterans and their families has not only allowed for a smooth transition to benefits for the veteran once released from custody, but also allowed for consistent case management with a dedicated VSR.
-Moreover, having a single point of contact for justice involved veterans has allowed for a more robust relationship between our VSR and the other service providers in the veteran community.
+Moreover, having a single point of contact for justice-involved veterans has allowed for a more robust relationship between our VSR and the other service providers in the veteran community.

-The VSR works with VA medical staff to enroll veterans in VA healthcare and arranges transportation to the VA domiciliary on the VA Medical Center's West Los Angeles campus, as well as connect veterans with the Vernon Valenzuela Veterans Justice Program operated out of the Bakersfield Vet Center.
-Our VSR works closely with California Veterans Assistance Foundation to secure housing for those veterans' experiencing homelessness or who are at risk of becoming homeless.
-Referrals are also made to Kern Patriot Partnership, a program designed to assist veterans find employment.
-And our VSR works with spouses of veterans to request apportionments of the veteran's monthly benefits to ensure those funds are distributed to the veteran's family while the veteran is incarcerated.
+The VSR works with VA medical staff to enroll veterans in VA healthcare and arranges transportation to the VA domiciliary on the VA Medical Center's West Los Angeles campus, as well as connect veterans with the Vernon Valenzuela Veterans Justice Program operated out of the VA Bakersfield Outpatient Clinic.
+Our VSR works closely with California Veterans Assistance Foundation to secure housing for those veterans who are experiencing homelessness or are at risk of becoming homeless.
+Additionally, our VSR works with spouses of veterans to request apportionments of the veteran's monthly benefits to ensure those funds are distributed to the veteran's family while the veteran is incarcerated.

-Since the implementation of the program, our dedicated VSR has assisted 194 local veterans and family members with 25 veterans assisted in FY 2021/22 and 14 apportionments submitted on behalf of veterans' dependents.
-Our VSR assisted nine veterans with their VA compensation or pension benefits, three veterans were enrolled in diversion programs in partnership with the VA, and five veterans were assisted with permanent housing.
-Furthermore, our VSR has received numerous correspondence and replied to them with valuable information for veterans regarding potential benefits as they prepare for release.
+Since the implementation of the program, we have assisted 220 local veterans and family members with 36 veterans assisted in FY 2022/23.
+Our VSR assisted ten veterans via virtual conferences while assisting with their VA compensation or pension benefits.
+Furthermore, our VSR has received numerous correspondence and has replied with valuable information for veterans regarding potential benefits as they prepare for release.

-The VSD is excited by our continued success and looks forward to continuing to assist veterans and their families as they navigate the criminal justice system and move forward on life's journey.
-Based on our continued success, the total request from the Community Corrections Partnership for FY 2022/23 is \$147,593, which will be spent on personnel to work with justice-involved veterans and their families.
+The KCVSD is excited by our continued success and looks forward to continuing to assist veterans and their families as they navigate the criminal justice system and move forward on life's journey.
+Based on our continued success, the total request from the Community Corrections Partnership for fiscal year 2023-2024 is \$166,635, which will be used to provide dedicated personnel, a tablet, and video-conferencing licensing to work with justice-involved veterans and their families.

-Position/Item Total

-Veterans Service Representative (FTE: 1.0) \$123,956
+Position/Item Total Veterans Service Representative (FTE: 1.0) \$112,599 County Veterans Services Officer (FTE: 0.25) \$37,336 Administrative Coordinator (FTE 0.1) \$11,541 Equipment & Supplies \$5,159 Total \$166,635

-Veterans Service Manager (FTE: 0.2) 20,679

-Administrative Coordinator (FTE 0.1) 10,332

-Total \$154,967